hashicorp/terraform-provider-aws/website/docs/d/cognito_user_pool_signing_certificate.markdown

 # Data Source: aws_cognito_user_pool_signing_certificate

-Use this data source to get the signing certificate to the external SAML IdP.
+Use this data source to get the signing certificate for a Cognito IdP user pool.

 ## Example Usage